Woltvint/uu-secret-manager/README.md

 - Export secrets to CSV for backup or migration
 - Add new secrets with UUID-based or custom-named placeholders
 - Modify existing secrets by their custom name
+- Delete secrets by their custom name or UUID
 - **Index files** for dramatically faster encrypt/decrypt operations
 - Encrypt secrets in files with placeholders (`<!secret_{uuid}!>` or `<!secret_{name}!>`)
 - Decrypt placeholders back to original secrets